Afcon stadium crush: 'The force behind forced us to fall'

 Last updated on .From the section Sport Africa

 On Monday, 46-year-old Cameroon fan Ndombi Irene was excited as she approached Yaounde’s Olembe Stadium with her son for the Africa Cup of Nations knock-out tie with Comoros.
-However, as she neared the stadium perimeter, her dreams turned into a nightmare as poor organisation and policing resulted in a crush that left eight dead.
+However, as she neared the stadium perimeter, her dreams turned into a nightmare as a crush left eight dead.
 Here, she tells BBC Sport Africa’s Piers Edwards her story.

 "As we were approaching the first entrance, where we were supposed to be checked for Covid pass and match ticket, I realised the entrance was too small.